 Respirable crystalline silica also causes lung cancer, other potentially debilitating respiratory diseases such as chronic obstructive pulmonary disease, and kidney disease.
 In most cases, these diseases occur after years of exposure to respirable crystalline silica.

-OSHA's 29 CFR 1926.1153, Respirable crystalline silica for construction requires employers to limit worker exposures to respirable crystalline silica and to take other steps to protect workers.
+OSHA's 29 CFR 1926.1153, Respirable crystalline silica requires employers to limit worker exposures to respirable crystalline silica and to take other steps to protect workers.
 Employers can either use a control method laid out in Table 1 of the construction standard, or they can measure workers' exposure to silica and independently decide which dust controls work best to limit exposures in their workplaces to the permissible exposure limit (PEL).

 Among other things, the standard requires employers to:

 In this course, we’ll discuss these new provisions with special emphasis on effective control measures eliminate or reduce exposure to safe levels.

 To begin your training, click on the module links below.
 If you are just starting this course, you should start with module 1.